Introduction: 2021 ACU Conference Call for Abstracts

 Both workshop and poster presenters must register for the Annual Conference.
 All workshop and poster presenters are eligible for a $50 discount from their registration rate.
 We are not able to cover any travel or hotel expense; please keep this in mind when you are submitting a proposal.

-- March 26, 2021 – Workshop selection notifications sent out
+- Late July/early August 2021 – Workshop selection notifications sent out

 - Presenters may submit abstracts for both a research poster and a workshop

 - Presenters may submit more than one workshop and/or poster abstract